electron/electron/docs/development/source-code-directory-structure.md

 |       └── native_mate_converters/ - Convert C++ types to Javascript types.
 Defines converters for each type.
 Can implement ToV8 and/or FromV8
 |   |   └── resources/ - Icons, platform-dependent files, etc.
 |   └── utility/ - Utility process is used for running dangerous and async tasks.
 (Unsure of purpose; created by a contributor; maybe created for printing?)
 ├── chromium_src/ - Source code that is copied from Chromium.
-(Modified to work with electron; built separately; vendored files that are extracted from chrome and modified; surface are of chrome that is not in libchromiumcontent; e.g. certain parts of DevTools, spell check, prerendering are not included in libchromiumcontent; things can break in here when chrome is upgraded)
+(Modified to work with electron; built separately; vendored files that are extracted from chrome and modified; surface area of chrome that is not in libchromiumcontent; e.g. certain parts of DevTools, spell check, prerendering are not included in libchromiumcontent; things can break in here when chrome is upgraded)
 ├── default_app/ - The default page to show when Electron is started without
 |   providing an app.
 ├── docs/ - Documentation in English.